eez-open/studio/help/en-US/components/widgets/LineChart (Dashboard).md

 ## Show zero lines

 It should be set if we want to display zero lines.

+## Show X axis

+It should be set if we want to display the X-axis.

+## X axis tick suffix

+If specified, this string value will be appended to the x axis values.
+Use this to set the unit of X Axis values.

 ## X axis range option